ysard/ebusd_configuration_chaffoteaux_bridgenet/home_assistant_integration/README.md

 Some bugs remain (04/2023):

-- impossible to specify a range for a value other than the range deduced from its type => fixed with specific yaml statements (see above)
+- impossible to specify a range for a value other than the range deduced from its type<br>
+  => fixed with specific yaml statements (see above)
 - impossible to automatically represent multiple choice inputs (ex: thermoregulation type).<br>
-  => fixed with specific yaml statements (see above)
+  => fixed with specific yaml statements (see above)<br>
+  => **update (jan.
+2024)**: it's possible now with a recent version of ebusd that supports "options" attribute in the JSON payload sent to the MQTT server.
 - hazardous naming of entities displayed in Home Assistant.<br>
-  => essentially corrected by the `mqtt-hassio.cfg` file of this repository.
+  => essentially fixed by the `mqtt-hassio.cfg` file of this repository.

 ## Integration via MQTT Discovery